-Ever dated a control freak?
+Ever dated a controlling partner?
 They try to take over who you see, what you wear, what you eat, how you spend your time, how you act and it's quite frankly- exhausting.
 They like to think they're right and are no stranger to pointing out what they deem to be your 'mistakes'.
 But that's just their opinion.

 If you're dating such a person, here are eHarmony's tips for escaping their grasp to mark National I Am In Control Day.